-This is a scrum methodology that was formally launched in the year of 2001 when there are 17 Technologist drafted the Agile manifesto.
+This scrum methodology was formally launched in 2001 when 17 technologists drafted the Agile manifesto.

 Before Agile Methodology In Testing

-Before the scrum methodology launched, most organizations are following the waterfall model for developing the software.
-In the waterfall model, the organization is working more on the documents before the coding phase.
+Before the scrum methodology launched, most organizations followed the waterfall software development model.
+In the waterfall model, the organization works more on the documents before the coding phase.

-What’s the business analysis to gather all the client’s requirements from the client, then the technologist takes the document and prepares the phone technical requirement document.
-This technical requirement document contains architecture of the application, object-oriented, functional design, data structures, user interface design, and also non-functional requirements.
+What’s the business analysis to gather all the client’s requirements from the client?
+Then, the technologist takes the document and prepares the phone technical requirement document.
+This technical requirement document contains the application’s architecture, object-oriented, functional design, data structures, user interface design, and non-functional requirements.

-After preparing all these documents and also baseline those documents, then the coding process is started.
-After developing is the module, the developers are integrated into those models.
-Before deploying that application to the production environment, the QA was testing the application and validated it.
-So in this way, the development process of a software product that’s a couple of years.
+After preparing all these documents and also baseline those documents, the coding process is started.
+After developing the module, the developers are integrated into those models.
+Before deploying that application to the production environment, the QA tested and validated it.
+So, in this way, the development process of a software product is a couple of years.

-In the Waterfall model, the client or business have to wait for a long time to get a working product.
-If they have found any issues in the application, they have to wait for a longer time to fix that.
-Because of this reason, various organizations are looking for an alternative methodology that can adapt the changes as soon as possible and no need to wait for the final product for a longer time.
+In the waterfall model, the client or business must wait long for a working product.
+If they have found any issues in the application, they have to wait longer to fix them.
+Because of this, various organizations are looking for an alternative methodology that can adapt to the changes as soon as possible and eliminate the need to wait for the final product for a longer time.

 Agile Methodology Definition

-Agile methodology is a type of project management process, mainly used for software development, where demands and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers.
+Agile methodology is a project management process mainly used for software development, where demands and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers.

-When the organization follows the traditional development model like the Waterfall model, V model, iterative model, spiral model, etc., these all models are based on a timeline approach that means the development happens sequentially.
-The product is not revealed until the software product is fully developed and validated by the QA.
+When the organization follows the traditional development model like the Waterfall model, V model, iterative model, spiral model, etc., all these models are based on a timeline approach, which means the development happens sequentially.
+The product is not revealed until the QA fully develops and validates the software.

-Until the final product is delivered, sometimes the objectives are also changed, which directed to the loss of money and waste of effort.
-That’s why the software community brought a new development model, which is an Agile methodology model in the year of 2001.
-The software community peoples are coming together and also define what should be practiced, and also they have created one is Agile manifesto.
+Until the final product is delivered, sometimes the objectives are also changed, which results in the loss of money and a waste of effort.
+That’s why the software community brought a new development model, an Agile methodology model, in 2001.
+The software community people are coming together and defining what should be practiced, and they have also created an Agile manifesto.

-Is administration nothing but of the values and principles which is Expressed in the agile methodology.
 Agile methodology has four fundamental values and 12 key principles.
-The main aim of this and principles is to help cover better software development methods by providing a clear and measurable structure, which promotes iterative development team collaboration and recognization of the changes.
+These principles aim to help cover better software development methods by providing a clear and measurable structure, promoting iterative development team collaboration, and recognizing the changes.

 - Individuals and interactions over processes and tools